PixarAnimationStudios/OpenUSD-proposals/proposals/revise_use_of_layer_metadata/README.md

   coordinate system of the root layer.

 ### Stage Metadata
-Stage layer metadata coopts the root layer (with the potential for a single override in the root (only) session layer) to make a statement about all of the data contained in the scene or stage.
+Stage layer metadata co-opts the root layer (with the potential for a single override in the root (only) session layer) to make a statement about all of the data contained in the scene or stage.
 This encoding for "stage data" at first seemed attractive because it eliminates the need to pick one of potentially many root prims on which to encode information that can reasonably be thought of as applying to the entire stage, and it is the choice Pixar made many years ago in Presto to encode the frame/time range of animated scenes.
+It also has the very nice properties that:
+* This encoding is perfectly suited and unambiguous when considering a stage/asset **in isolation**, or in a uniform environment/pipeline (such as Pixar's) where the majority of metrics are uniform for all assets.
+* When the need arises to query one of the metrics for a scene/asset that is not already composed in a stage in the querying application, it is very easy and economical to interrogate the scene or asset.

-When we designed USD's [assetInfo feature,](https://openusd.org/dev/api/class_usd_model_a_p_i.html#Usd_Model_AssetInfo) even though the current equivalent feature in Presto was layer-metadata based, our experience informed us that a prim-based encoding would be superior, because we strongly desired:
+However, when we designed USD's [assetInfo feature,](https://openusd.org/dev/api/class_usd_model_a_p_i.html#Usd_Model_AssetInfo) even though the current equivalent feature in Presto was layer-metadata based, our experience informed us that a prim-based encoding would be superior, because we strongly desired:
 1. AssetInfo to persist at namespace asset-boundaries even when a stage is flattened
 2. A simple way to access AssetInfo for referenced assets in a composed stage, i.e. not needing to manually inspect all of the layers in a prim's PrimStack, as one **must** do to retrieve stage metadata from a referenced layer.

-However, we did not apply this analysis to many other uses of stage metadata we selected for USD's design.
+However, we did not apply this analysis to many other uses of stage metadata we selected for USD's design, because, while we expected `assetInfo` to vary over a composed scene, we did not expect `upAxis` or `metersPerUnit` to similarly vary, however experience in the broader use of OpenUSD has proven this false.
 Following is an enumeration of stage metadata we believe to be problematic, and why (the reason is similar for most).
 * `metersPerUnit` - defines the linear metric by which to interpret geometric data in the scene.
 When assets with different metrics are referenced into the same scene, we advise applying a corrective scale on the referencing prim.
 The non-composed nature of